danielohuruogu/curriculum/HTML_CSS/CSS_Selectors/README.md

 - Avoid applying any global styling.
 Page resets (*e.g.* [Piccalilli - A Modern CSS Reset](https://piccalil.li/blog/a-modern-css-reset/)) can be incredibly useful and many devs use them, but make sure you know what you are applying and where!

 - Make your class names meaningful.
-Consider using a naming convention (*e.g.* BEM - [http://getbem.com/naming/]()) across your site to organise your classes and make them accesibile to someone new to your code
+Consider using a naming convention (*e.g.* BEM - [http://getbem.com/naming/]()) across your site to organise your classes and make them accessible to someone new to your code

 - Make the location of your CSS code make sense.
-If you are working on a project with mutliple CSS files, make sure that each file is clearly labelled so that they can be understood by both your teammates and people who are new to your code.
+If you are working on a project with multiple CSS files, make sure that each file is clearly labelled so that they can be understood by both your teammates and people who are new to your code.
 This is especially important later when you look at React and begin component-based webpage construction

 ## CSS Selectors